Biblical Moments with Frank King

 Monday Jul 15, 2024

-It is possible to have faith in God and to be properly aligned with His will and still not receive from God.
+It is possible to have faith in God, to be properly aligned with His will, and still not receive from God.
 Additionally, you must be willing to cooperate with God’s timing.
 As it is written, “Ye have need of patience, that, after ye have done the will of God, ye might receive the promise” (Hebrews 10:36, KJV).
 That means we must be careful and not get ahead of God.
-And we must not our hope just because God seems to be a no show in what He promised.
+And we must not lose hope just because God seems to be a no show in what He promised.

 Monday Jun 24, 2024